chromium/chromium/docs/experiments/compression-dictionary-transport.md

 - Dictionary hashes changed to sf-binary
 - Use "Available-Dictionary" header instead of "Sec-Available-Dictionary"
 - Added support for match-dest option

+## Changes in M127

+The following changes have been made to Chrome since M127 to keep up with the changes in specifications.

+- `compression-dictionary` rel attribute is used for HTML `link` element and HTTP `Link:` header instead of `dictionary`.

 ## Demo sites